The Exorcist: Rating controversy

 The Saenger Theater in Hattiesburg, Mississippi (pictured in 2011), was raided by police after its first showing of The Exorcist in 1974.

 Boston and Hattiesburg, Mississippi, attempted to prevent showings.
-A court in the former city blocked the ban, saying the film did not meet the U.S. Supreme Court's standard of obscenity.
+A court in the former city blocked the ban, saying the film did not meet the US Supreme Court's standard of obscenity.
 Authorities there still told theaters not to admit minors.
 In Mississippi, police arrested the projectionist and manager after the film's first showing; a jury convicted the theater of obscenity and fined it $100.
 The Mississippi Supreme Court overturned the conviction in 1976, holding the state's obscenity statute too vague to be enforceable under the 1972 Miller v.
 California decision.

 Viewing restrictions in United Kingdom

 Upon its United Kingdom release in March 1974, The Exorcist drew protests around Britain from the Nationwide Festival of Light (NFL), a Christian public action group.
 Local clergy and concerned citizens handed out leaflets offering spiritual support afterwards to those queuing for the film.
 A letter-writing campaign to local councils by the NFL led many of them to screen The Exorcist before permitting showings.
 It was thus banned in some areas, such as Dinefwr Borough (now Carmarthenshire) and Ceredigion in Wales.

 In 1981, The Exorcist was released on home video in the UK.
 After the passage of the Video Recordings Act 1984, it was submitted to the British Board of Film Classification for a home video certificate.
 A majority voted to grant it, but director James Ferman vetoed them.
 He believed that, even with a proposed 18 certificate, the film's notoriety would lead underage viewers to seek it out.
 As a result, all UK video copies of The Exorcist were withdrawn in 1988.
 Following a successful theatrical re-release in 1998, the film was submitted for home video release again in 1999.
 It was passed uncut with an 18 certificate, signifying a relaxation of the censorship rules for home video in the UK.
-In 2001, Channel 4 showed The Exorcist on UK broadcast television for the first time.
+In 2001, Channel 4 showed The Exorcist on terrestrial television in the UK for the first time.